 The smile on children’s faces when they receive their free gift at the checkout is the most important effect of our campaigns, and it’s reflected by the smiles on their parents’ faces.
 That’s why promotions targeted at kids are becoming an important retail and social currency all over the world.
 Miranda Evans, Head of ILP at BrandLoyalty, explains how they work.

 Be an innovator, not an imitator

-Kids’ programmes are still quite new to many regions, so sometimes retailers want other supermarkets to take the initiative first.
-But actually, kids’ programmes are a proven concept on a global scale.
-Last year, when Pick n Pay decided to be the first supermarket in South Africa to run a kids’ programme(using Stikeez as rewards), the programme turned into a nationwide hype almost overnight.
+Kids’ programs are still quite new to many regions, so sometimes retailers want other supermarkets to take the initiative first.
+But actually, kids’ programs are a proven concept on a global scale.
+Last year, when Pick n Pay decided to be the first supermarket in South Africa to run a kids’ programme(using Stikeez as a reward), the programme turned into a nationwide hype almost overnight.
 Since then other retailers have also embraced the idea of running similar types of campaigns, and these have become an accepted marketing tool.
-Our research has shown that kids’ programme pioneers enjoy ‘first-mover advantage’ when shoppers have never been offered instant rewards before; the effects of the very first campaign in a country are hardly ever matched.
+Our research has shown that kids’ program pioneers enjoy ‘first-mover advantage’ when shoppers have never been offered instant rewards before; the effects of the very first campaign in a country are hardly ever matched.
 And shoppers are surprised, delighted and grateful.
 It’s a unique proposition.

 Pleasing the next generation of shoppers

 I love being involved with kids’ programs because they work on so many levels.
 They add a fun element to supermarket shopping.
 They let parents reward their children for being good when getting the groceries, and offer grandparents the opportunity to give their grandchildren an extra gift from time to time.